KevinDayve/KevinDayve.github.io/math/central_limit_theorem.md

+---
+layout: default
-# On Imperfection, Normality, and Why You're Okay
+title: On Imperfection, Normality, and Why You're Okay
+permalink: /math/central_limit_theorem
+---

 The **Central Limit Theorem** is one of those mathematical results that feels almost magical when you first encounter it properly.
 Not the mechanical definition you memorise for exams, but what it actually means about the world and about us.